CAP 115: Research Basics for Advertising and PR: Target Audience Analysis

 Psychographics: relates consumer lifestyles (attitudes, beliefs, loyalty, preference, public opinion) to behavior (activities, spending habits or expenditures, usage) by analyzing demographics.

 Market segmentation: how you connect demographics and psychographics to create a strategy for identifying, defining, & dividing target market into sets or segments of consumers, businesses, or geographic areas with common interests, needs, & priorities for your clients.
-Provides data to support the marketing plan objectives (e.g., databases below and Who's Buying series, American Generations series, American Consumer series, and other New Strategist series).
-WARC has useful definitions of segmenting or segmentation along with best practices.
-WARC states (2017) that behavior and consumer privacy + data security are far more important than age or class in segmentation.
+Provides data to support the marketing plan objectives (e.g., databases below and Who's Buying series, American Generations series, and other New Strategist series).
+WARC has useful definitions of segmenting or segmentation (click "Most Read") along with best practices.

-What is, why use, and how to create consumer profiles, created by Curtis Newbold, the Visual Communication Guy, 2018
+What are, why use, and how to create consumer profiles, created by Curtis Newbold, the Visual Communication Guy, 2018